 Translating your app into multiple languages will maximize the number of people who can install, use, and recommend it.
 Taking your app local is usually most successful when you go local with your support, advertising and promotion too.
 Your challenge is to consider how you can support users in their local language to create a seamlessly localized experience.

 To provide a localized experience for your users around the world by translating your app, store listing, and other resources.

 How to go about it

 Solicit translations from your users, find a translation agency yourself, or use the app translation service from the Google Play Console or Android Studio to request a reliable and efficient translation.
-The Google Play service provides localisation technologies to get content available in multiple markets and languages.
+The Google Play service provides localization technologies to get content available in multiple markets and languages.
 These include third party developers on Android and Chrome for apps and games, Google advertisers for ad campaigns, and YouTube creators for video captions among others.
 Google Play provides professional, human app translation services integrated directly into the Play Developer Console and Android Studio.
-This guide discusses how to localise and translate your app and how the Google Play Developer Console can help as you prepare to enter a new market.
+This guide discusses how to localize and translate your app and how the Google Play Developer Console can help as you prepare to enter a new market.

 Translation services options

 Localization involves tasks throughout your app development cycle, and planning is essential.
 Translation is one of the final steps in localization.
 You’ll need to add translations for your app's store listing page, APK files, in-app products, or Google Ads campaigns.